phac-nml/mob-suite/README.md

 As of v.
 3.0.0, we have provided the ability to use a collection of closed genomes which will be quickly checked using Mash for genomes which are genetically close and limit blast searches to those chromosomes.
 This more nuanced and automatic approach is recommended for users where there are sequences which should be filtered in one genomic context but not another.
 We provide as an optional download as set of closed Enterobacteriacea genomes from NCBI which can be used to provide added accuracy for some organisms such as E. coli and Klebsiella where there are sequences which switch between chromosome and plasmids.
 <br><br>
-If reconstructed plasmids exceed the Mash distance for primary cluster assignment, then they will get assigned a name in the format novel_{md5} where the md5 hash is calculated based on all of the sequences belonging to that reconstructed plasmid.
-This will provide a unique name for them but any change will result in a changed in the md5 hash.
-It is inadvised to use these groups for further analyses.
-Rather they should be highlighted as cases where targeted long read sequencing is required to obtain a closer database representitive of that plasmid.
+If reconstructed plasmids exceed the Mash distance for primary cluster assignment, then they will be assigned a name in the format novel_{md5} where the md5 hash is calculated based on all of the sequences belonging to that reconstructed plasmid.
+This will provide a unique name for the plasmids but any change will result in a corresponding change in the md5 hash.
+It is therefore not advised to use these assigned names for further analyses.
+Rather they should be highlighted as cases where targeted long read sequencing is required to obtain a closer database representative of that plasmid.

 ```
 ### Autodetected close genome filter
 % mob_recon --infile assembly.fasta --outdir my_out_dir -g 2019-11-NCBI-Enterobacteriacea-Chromosomes.fasta
 ```
 ## Using MOB-cluster
-Use this tool only to update the plasmid databases or build a new one and should only be completed with closed high quality plasmids.
+Use this tool only to update the plasmid databases or build a new one, however MOB-cluster should only be run with closed high quality plasmids.
 If you add in poor quality data it can severely impact MOB-recon.
-As od v.
-3.0.0, MOB-cluster has been re-written to utilize the output from MOB-typer to greatly speed up the process of updating and builing plasmid databases by using pre-computed results.
-Clusters generated from earlier versions of MOB-suite are not compatibile with the new clusters.
-We have povided a mapping file of previous cluster assignments and their new cluster accessions.
+As of v3.0.0, MOB-cluster has been re-written to utilize the output from MOB-typer to greatly speed up the process of updating and building plasmid databases by using pre-computed results.
+Clusters generated from earlier versions of MOB-suite are not compatible with the new clusters.
+We have provided a mapping file of previous cluster assignments and their new cluster accessions.
 Each cluster code is unique and will not be re-used.

 ```
 ### Build a new database